nsorin/WoT4BIGIoT/README.md

 ## Installation

 After cloning the repository, run ```npm install``` to install dependencies.
 This will also clone two other projects from github and install them.
-Make sure you meet the requirements for the https://github.com/eclipse/thingweb.node-wot project.
+Make sure you meet the requirements for the https://github.com/eclipse/thingweb.node-wot project, which requires windows build tools, and make sure the typescript compiler is installed on your machine.

 Run ```npm run build``` or simply ```tsc``` at the root of the project to build it.